 As you delve into Latin, you will also learn the value and purpose of every word put into a sentence.
 Interestingly, the subjects, verbs, and direct objects you find in Latin will become much easier to point out in English.
 A student will then learn Latin words like nauta (sailor) and diligens (careful, exact) and begin using words like nautical and diligent in their everyday speech.
-Even if you don't plan on continuing your Latin studies, your English grammar will definitely improve.
+Even if you don't plan on continuing your Latin studies, your English grammar and vocabulary will definitely improve.

 Latin Develops Lasting Diligence